Renault RE60: Racing history

 The best results were two third places for Tambay, in Portugal and San Marino, the second and third races of the season.
 It proved less successful than its predecessor with Tambay scoring the last two podium finishes for the team.

 Of the four teams who used the turbocharged Renault V6 engine during the season, the factory-backed Renault team were outperformed by both Lotus and fellow French team Ligier.
 Lotus finished fourth in the Constructors' Championship, scoring 71 points and three wins, two for Ayrton Senna and one for Elio de Angelis.
 Ligier finished sixth in the title with seven more points than Renault who finished seventh with just 16 points scored.
 Tyrrell, who only started using the Renault engines from mid-season, scored 3 points.

 Aftermath

+Renault having been outscored in 1984 and 1985 by Lotus using the same Renault engine, Renault decided to withdraw from F1 as a works team and continue supplying engines for 1986 to Lotus who were consistently more competitive having won races and several pole positions with Ayrton Senna throughout the 1985 season.

 The 1985 season proved to be the last for the factory Renault team although the Renault name would live on in Formula One with both V6 turbo and naturally aspirated V10 engines successfully supplied to various teams until Renault purchased and renamed the Benetton team at the end of 2001.
 Renault had decided that funding a Formula One team was not worth attempts developing technology for their road cars and the bad PR generated by their continuous failures to be competitive had been the final straw.